YasinAlhadi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-11_script that converts a number from base 2 to base 10 12_script that prints all possible combinations of two letters, except oo 13_script that prints a number with two decimal places
+11_script that converts a number from base 2 to base 10 12_script that prints all possible combinations of two letters, except oo 13_script that prints a number with two decimal places script that converts a number from base 10 to base 16